plone/plone.recipe.zope2instance/README.txt

   Set this to `true` to make the generated scripts use relative paths.
 You can also enable this in the `[buildout]` section.

-no-shell
-  The traditional way to run Zope is by using shell scripts.
-These in turn start-up a Python process with the right settings.
-By setting this option to true (default false) these shell scripts will not be used.
-In this case the recipe will directly start the Python process.

 Additional control script commands
 ----------------------------------